inferius/MultiBot/README.md

   * The user sets the minimum number of chairs that are occupied.
 In percent.
 * Aid other users and sit in their tavarn.
 * Automatic relogin when session expires.
+* Player resource info
+* Treasure Hunt

 ### Future build features
+* Friend manager
   * Automatic friend request
   * Automatic access friend
   * Friend request timeout (Protect for non-active users)
     * If you friend request sent, but user not accept at certain time them will be added to black list.
-* Player resource info
+  * Non-active user protection
+    * When user no aid or no tavern sit on interval will be remove from friends, but you set exception :)
-* Treasure Hunt
+* Trade manager
+  * if you need certain goods sets conditions of trade and we automatic find them
+  * if you need goods for research completion automatic market check + automatic forge points buy on trade

 #### Minimal requirements
 [.NET Framework 4.7](https://www.microsoft.com/en-us/download/details.aspx?id=55170)